open-telemetry/oteps/text/0003-measure-metric-type.md

 See the specification for more information on these fields, including formatting and uniqueness requirements.
 To define a new metric, use one of the `Meter` API methods (e.g., with names like `NewCumulativeMetric`, `NewGaugeMetric`, or `NewMeasureMetric`).

-Metric instrument Handles are combine a metric instrument with a set of pre-defined labels.
+Metric instrument Handles combine a metric instrument with a set of pre-defined labels.
 Handles are obtained by calling a language-specific API method (e.g., `GetHandle`) on the metric instrument with certain label values.
 Handles may be used to `Set()`, `Add()`, or `Record()` metrics according to their kind.

 ## Selecting Metric Kind